Browse Storage

 Filter Button

-If you only want to show media files which contain a specific text string, click on the Filter by name button which can be found in the group of buttons at the right-hand side of the bar at the top of the media browser grid/list view:
+If you only want to show media files which contain specific text in their name, click on the Filter by name button which can be found in the group of buttons at the right-hand side of the bar at the top of the media browser grid/list view:

 When you enable the filter button a box will pop up allowing you to enter a text string to filter by - only files with names which contain the text will be shown in the browser window.
 Note that the text filter is not case sensitive.

-To clear the filter, click on the refresh button - this will reload the thumbnails for the current folder and clear any filter which may have been set:
+Note that this filter behaves slightly differently to the column filter.
+When it is active the button does not turn red and the filter text box is not visible.
+To clear the filter, click on the refresh button - this will reload the thumbnails for the current folder and clear any filter which may have been set.

 Descend Folders